OpenSecuritySummit/oss2018/content/tracks/GDPR/working-sessions/gdpr-compliance-what-does-it-mean.md

 ---
-title        : Creating an standard for GDPR Patterns type         : working-session status       : featured organizers   : description  : Working Session on reviewing and agreeing on a set of GDPR patterns
+title        : GDPR Compliance what does it mean? type         : working-session track        : GDPR status       : featured organizers   : description  : Now that GDPR is in force, what does GDPR Compliance mean and how to measure it
 ---

 (add intro)